What to do in Vienna?

-As you have seen, there is a lot to see in Vienna .
-Most tours can easily take you 2 to 3 hours, which quickly limits the number of places to visit during the day.
-I advise you to stay at least 4 days in Vienna if you want to go around the essentials without hurry and giving you a few coffee breaks Viennese!
+As you have seen, there are a lot of things to see in Vienna.
+Most tours can easily take you 2-3 hours, which very quickly limits the number of places to visit in the day.

-If you want to visit Vienna in 1 day, I suggest the following route:
+If you want to visit Vienna in 1 day, I suggest the following itinerary:

-- Walking tour in the historic center to admire monuments such as the Opera and the Rathaus
+- Walk through the historic center to admire landmarks like the Opera House and the Rathaus

-- At the end of the day, climb to the tower of the Saint-Etienne cathedral to admire the sunset over the city
+- At the end of the day, climb to the tower of Saint-Etienne cathedral to admire the sunset over the whole city.

-To visit Vienna in 1 day, you can also opt for a multi-stop bus if you do not want to walk too much.
-Some tours even offer an extra boat ride , which can be a really nice activity to do in Vienna.
-I put you the link here if you want to book.
+To visit Vienna in 1 day, you can also opt for a hop-on hop-off bus if you don’t want to walk too much.
+Some tours even offer an extra boat ride, which can be a really fun activity to do in Vienna.

 - Lunch break